jconenna/Fujifilm-Astro-USB-Controller/README.md

 An optoisolator isolates the 5V Computer side circuit from the shutter release camera side of the circuit, providing added safety.

+This has been tested working with an X-T100 and X-S10, and may work with other similarly controlled Fujifilm cameras (e.g. X-T#, X-T##, X-E#,X-T###, X###C, etc.) If you try this and it works for your camera let me know so I can build a compatability list.

+For astrophotography it has been tested working with an X-T100, camera lens, and Star Adventurer guided with a small guide camera and guide scope.

 ## Theory of Operation
 This device works by using software on a computer to control the RTS signal of an RS-232 connection (USB to Serial Converter in this case).
 The RTS signal from the Converter used here is inverted using a transistor since it comes from the FTDI chip inverted (cannot change EEPORM setting of **this** converter).
 When the signal reaching the optoisolatr is asserted it turns on the internal IR LED whose photons turn on the internal IR Photodiode, thereby connecting the Shutter/Focus pins to the Ground pin of the shutter release cable.
-For Fujifilm cameras I was targeting it was noted from inspection of commercial shutter release products that a successful shutter release depends on activating the focus pin before the shutter pin.
+From inspection of commercial shutter release products it was found that a successful shutter release depends on activating the focus pin before the shutter pin.
+For astrophotography a telescope or manually focused lens is used, so simultaneously activiating the focus and shutter pins successfully closes the shutter on the camera.
+This device has been tested working with some Canon cameras that use the 3 pin shutter release, though I am marketing this for Fujifilm folks since there is no BackyardFujifilm or other tethering option for most cameras.

 You **may** be able to use this device with other camera control software that has a "Serial Shutter Release" option that uses the RTS signal to trigger a camera.

-This has been tested working with an X-T100 and X-S10, and may work with other similarly controlled Fujifilm cameras (e.g. X-T#, X-T##, X-E#,X-T###, X###C, etc.) If you try this and it works for your camera let me know so I can build a compatability list.

-For astrophotography it has been tested working with an X-T100, camera lens, and Star Adventurer guided with a small guide camera and guide scope.

 ## What's Included
 Included are the Eagle PCB files for ordering a board.
 Boards can be [purchased from OSH Park](https://oshpark.com/shared_projects/9drAsv7N) for around $11 for 3 boards.
 If you choose to order elsewhere, the 3D files are designed for a PCB thickness of 63mil (1.6mm).